Shammi (actress): Career

 Her third film with Dilip Kumar and Madhubala, called Sangdil.
 The movie was released late in 1952 and was only a moderate success.
 Since Sangdil was unpopular with audience, she did not get work for seven months.
 Shammi started off by playing the main lead or second lead in films, but after Sangdil, she had to accept whatever work came to her.
 She acted as a vamp in few such films.
 She quoted in an interview: "Many people scolded me when I did that but I was clear in my mind that I had to work.
 Sitting at home would not help me since I was the breadwinner of the family."
 She got roles as the leading heroine opposite heroes such as Mahipal, Manhar Desai and Karan Dewan.
-After release of K. Asif's hit film Musafirkhana, she was flooded with similar roles.
+After release of M. Sadiq's hit film Musafir Khana, she was flooded with similar roles.
 Her role opposite comedian Johnny Walker was appreciated in this film.
+She thereby went on to star opposite Johnny Walker in many other films.

 Some of her successful movies as supporting actress in this period were Ilzam (1954), Pehli Jhalak (1955), Bandish (1955), Azaad (1955), Halaku (1956), Son of Sinbad (1955), Raj Tilak (1958), Khazanchi (1958), Ghar Sansar (1958), Aakhiri Dao (1958), Kangan (1959), Bhai-Bahen (1959) and Dil Apna Aur Preet Parai (1960).
 The rest of her films released from 1952 to 1960 were deemed as commercial failures.
 In the period 1962 to 1970, her comedy and vamp roles made an impact in successful films such as Half Ticket, Ishaara, Jab Jab Phool Khile, Preet Na Jane Reet, Aamne - Saamne, Upkar, Ittefaq, Sajan, Doli, Raja Saab and The Train.

 In the early 1970s, she started being offered character roles, mostly playing mothers, in movies like Purab Aur Paschim and Adhikar.
 She won the BFJA Award as Best Supporting Actress for Samaj Ko Badal Dalo (1971).
 She married an aspiring director named Sultan Ahmed.
 He used Shammi's connections in the industry to get work.
 Her friends like Rajesh Khanna, Sunil Dutt and Asha Parekh worked in films directed by Sultan Ahmed.
 Her husband's directorial ventures such as Heera (1973), Dharam Kanta, and Daata were successful.
 During this period, Shammi did not accept offers from other directors and due to this she started getting fewer offers to act in films.
 In hindsight, she admitted that that had been a mistake on her part.